“The Words ‘Best Friend’ Become Redefined”

 “I’ll be back.”
 Jules stumped off into the hall, the Ordinators plodding in his wake.

-Rory listened till their footfalls faded away, then sighed and slumped against the wall of his cell.
+Rory listened till their footfalls faded, then sighed and slumped against the wall of his cell.
 He let each groove of the masonry thump against the back of his skull as he sank to the floor.

 I didn’t wreck him.
 Thank God.